ryabenko-pro/java-sdk/README.md

 >
 > The SDK provides convenient access to the Elarian APIs from applications written in Kotlin, Java, and Scala.
 >
+> ***Project Status: Still under ACTIVE DEVELOPMENT, APIs are unstable and may change at any time until release of v1.0.0.***

 ## Documentation
 Take a look at the [API docs here](https://developers.elarian.com).
 For detailed info on this SDK, see the [reference](https://elarianltd.github.io/java-sdk/).